angr/angr/docs/appendix/cheatsheet.rst

 Other useful tricks
 -------------------

-Drop into an ipython if a ctr+c is recieved (useful for debugging scripts that are running forever)
+Drop into an ipython if a ctr+c is received (useful for debugging scripts that are running forever)

 .. code-block:: python